Gabor Maté / Franz Ruppert

 - Private rooms: airbnb.com

-Optional get-together dinner Friday 24th November – To be booked separately.
-More information will be published on this page before June 1st 2017.
+Optional get-together dinner Friday 24th November at 7 pm – To be booked separately.
+Only for participants of «2 Days in Oslo».
+More information and booking

 Price for 2 days seminar fee, 2 lunches, coffee/tea and snacks in the breaks and in the mornings.